-If you are looking for a stuffing recipe that you can pull together in under 10 minutes and then toss into the oven…. keep on looking.
-‘Cuz this isn’t it!
-But if what you are searching for is a delicious stuffing that is savory, tangy, with bread that is soft yet crunchy. that pairs nicely with chicken and turkey and heck- is even tasty at breakfast the next day?
-Well- I’ve got you covered.
-Just look past the fact that it takes bit of effort, dirties up more than a few pans and appliances… because trust me…. it is WORTH IT!
-Here’s my recipe for sausage and dried fruit stuffing!
+If you are looking for a stuffing recipe that you can pull together in under 10 minutes and then toss into the oven- keep on looking!
+‘Cuz this isn't it!
+But if you are searching for a delicious side dish that is savory, tangy, with bread that is soft yet crunchy. that pairs nicely with chicken and turkey and heck- is even tasty at breakfast the next day?
+Well- I've got you covered!
+Just look past the fact that it takes a bit of effort, dirties up more than a few pans and appliances- because trust me- it is WORTH IT!
+Here's my recipe for sausage and dried fruit stuffing!

 Next comes the chopping.
 We like our celery and onions in tiny bits.
 All the flavor with none of the chunks.

 We add the celery and onion to the sausage, which we've already browned on the stove and drained of its grease.
 While this sautés….

 it's time to toast the sliced almonds.
 Because toasting them changes the game.
 I swear.